RTEMS/rtems-docs/c-user/interrupt/introduction.rst

   processor.

 * :ref:`InterfaceRtemsInterruptClear` - Clears the interrupt vector.

+* :ref:`InterfaceRtemsInterruptGetPriority` - Gets the priority of the
+  interrupt vector.

+* :ref:`InterfaceRtemsInterruptSetPriority` - Sets the priority of the
+  interrupt vector.

 * :ref:`InterfaceRtemsInterruptGetAffinity` - Gets the processor affinity set
   of the interrupt vector.